MarWaltz/TUD_RL/README.md

-This is an implementation of reinforcement learning algorithms in PyTorch.
-Contains currently:

-AC-CDDQN

-(Double) DQN

-Bootstrapped DQN

-SAC

-LSTM-SAC

-DDPG/TD3

-LSTM-DDPG/LSTM-TD3

-TQC
+'TUD_RL' implements several model-free off-policy reinforcement learning algorithms for discrete and continuous action spaces in PyTorch.
+An interface to write customized environments is available, including example environments.